lxblink/pipewise.rb/README.markdown

 ## Usage

-To send data to Pipewise, you must first create an instance of the `Pipewise` class and pass the constructor your API key:
+To send data to Pipewise, you must first initialize the `Pipewise` module with your API key:

+    # This could go in an initializer file
+    Pipewise.config do |config|
-    pw = Pipewise.new('04c66b8488569745e83c56b4c2774fcc6556add4')
+      config.api_key = '04c66b8488569745e83c56b4c2774fcc6556add4'
+    end

 By default, all communication with api.pipewise.com occurs via HTTPS.
-If you prefer to use HTTP, pass `:insecure => true` to the constructor:
+If you prefer to use HTTP, set `protocol = 'http:'` in the initializer:

-    pw = Pipewise.new('04c66b8488569745e83c56b4c2774fcc6556add4', :insecure => true)
+    Pipewise.config do |config|
+      config.api_key = '04c66b8488569745e83c56b4c2774fcc6556add4'
+      config.protocol = 'http:'
+    end

 With this object, you can send user or event details to Pipewise.